Dominicod/Dominicod/README.md

 # 👋 Hey y'all!
 My name is Dominic O'Donnell;

-Currently, a Software Developer at Hone Health.
+Currently, a Software Engineer at Hone Health.
 My primary expertise lies in backend development with .NET and Azure.
 Additionally, I have a solid understanding of front-end development, particularly with React.

 I am passionate about the evolving field of spatial computing.
 I love spending time on the weekends toying with Unity/Godot to see what I can do with this emerging technology.